Do we know what causes soft tissue sarcomas?

 Certain genes that promote cell division are called oncogenes.
 Others that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA mutations (defects) that turn on oncogenes or turn off tumor suppressor genes.

-Several familial cancer syndromes have been found in which inherited DNA mutations cause a very high risk of developing breast, colon, kidney, eye, or other cancers.
-In some of these, there is also an increased risk of developing soft tissue sarcomas.
-Researchers have characterized many of these DNA changes in the past few years.
+Several family cancer syndromes have been found in which inherited DNA mutations cause a very high risk of developing breast, colon, kidney, eye, or other cancers.
+In some of these, there is also an increased risk of developing soft tissue sarcomas (these were noted in “What are the risk factors for soft tissue sarcomas?”)
+They are caused by defects (mutations) in genes that can be inherited from a parent.
+These gene defects can be found through testing.
+For more on this topic, see Family Cancer Syndromes and Genetic Testing: What You Need to Know.

 DNA mutations in soft tissue sarcoma are common.
 They are usually acquired during life rather than having been inherited before birth.
 Acquired mutations may result from exposure to radiation or cancer-causing chemicals.
 In most sarcomas, they occur for no apparent reason.